asma675/ChadGPT/README.md

-# BradGPT 🚀  by Asma Ahmed
+# ChadGPT 🚀  by Asma Ahmed
 **A ChatGPT-style AI application built with Next.js, a custom backend, and OpenAI**

-BradGPT is a full-stack AI chat application featuring conversational AI, persistent sessions, file uploads, and image generation.
+ChadGPT is a full-stack AI chat application featuring conversational AI, persistent sessions, file uploads, and image generation.
 It is built using a modern **Next.js App Router architecture**, a **Node.js backend**, and a real database, and is fully deployable on **Vercel**.

 ---